oracle/weblogic-innovation-seminars/cloud.demos/jcs.basics/view.jcs.log.using.ssh.md

 	-bash-4.1$ vi /u01/data/domains/techco_domain/bin/startJCSServer.sh

 Press 'i' to edit file.
-Insert `echo=CUSTOM PROPERTY SETTING` before `/u01/data/domains/techco_domain/bin/startWebLogic.sh "$@"`.
+Insert `echo="CUSTOM PROPERTY SETTING"` before `/u01/data/domains/techco_domain/bin/startWebLogic.sh "$@"`.
 The goal is to demonstrate how you can set e.g. custom property which is necessary for your application.
 The `startJCSServer.sh` should look similar:

 	#!/bin/bash
 	# Copyright (c) 2014 Oracle and/or its affiliates.
 All rights reserved.